-Also looks a wee bit more exciting to us from behind our lazy laptops.
-But you know what, we’ll see tomorrow where the day (and the weather) leads us.
-We decide not to make any reservations for lunch and try our luck.
+His creations and flavor palate also looks a wee bit more exciting to us from behind our lazy laptops.
+But you know what, we will see tomorrow where the day (and the weather) leads us to.

 So we hop on the train in the morning.

 Grey sky, rainy and wet landscapes.
 Nothing new.
 This sounds like it is going to be another lovely Belgian day!